MideTechnology/endaq-config-gui/README.md

     python -m pip install "endaqconfig @ git+https://github.com/MideTechnology/endaq-config-gui"

-Note: using a virtual environment is recommended.
+Note: using a virtual environment is recommended (but not required).

 Running
 -------